Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 ## Features
 ### Existing Features
 ### Features Left to Implement

+* A feature left to implement for the future would be to wire up the application to Amazon AWS3 and create a front-end feature to add new posters to the shop and website.

 ## Technologies Used
 These are the following technologies and packages used to develop this project: